-J. Sharan (Supra), we direct that the lien of the applicants in the parent department cannot be treated as terminated from a date prior to the date the railway authorities issued their approval to the acceptance of resignation or retirement of the applicants.
+J. Sharan (Supra), we direct that the lien of the and all liabilities and debts held by the Railways against applicants in the parent department cannot be

-15. The applicants will be entitled to all consequential retiral benefits in so far as the liabilities of the railways are concerned in regard to such benefits.
-With this direction the cases are disposed of with no order as to costs.
+Secondly by an order of the Central Government dated 20th January 1992 to the acceptance of resignation or retirement of liabilities of the Railways are concerned in regard to such benefits.
+With this direction the cases are liable to be decided and as are disposed of with no order as to costs.